liangrj2014/ISPD24_contest/index.md

 ### Input/Output Format

 The design and technology specifications are presented in the widely used standard LEF/DEF format.
 The DEF file also specifies dimensions and locations of GCells.
 A typical GCell dimension is $15\times 15$ M2 tracks.
 To successfully extract the relevant design and technology details, teams will be required to parse information from both the LEF and DEF files.
-For assistance in this process, a helpful starting point is the LEF/DEF parser here: https://si2.org/oa-tools-utils-libs/.
+For assistance in this process, a helpful starting point is the [LEF/DEF parser](https://si2.org/oa-tools-utils-libs/) here.

 Here is an example of GCell definition: